 - Recognition of Haitian citizenship alongside other nationalities: The amended constitution grants diaspora Haitians the right to vote and be treated solely as Haitian citizens while in Haiti.
 Simultaneously the constitution specifies that dual-nationality Haitians may not hold political office.
 In effect, the diaspora has gained the ability to swing elections and to be used for electoral fraud, but nothing more.
 The idea of including Haitians from abroad in the affairs of the country is an old one that was first fielded by Aristide.
 His proposal, however, was to create an 11th Department comprising the diaspora, with its own political representatives.
 In this fairer arrangement, the diaspora would have promoted diaspora affairs without meddling in domestic policy.

 Certainly the new constitution is invalid, considering the circumstances under which it was drafted.
 If there is any doubt on this score, one need only consider that Haiti’s legislators amended the constitution to extend their terms, on the final night of their meeting.
 This was a clearly unconstitutional move.
 Such temptation.
 Jobs and places to live are scarce in Port-au-Prince.

 It is unclear where Michel Martelly’s prefab digs will be set up, but he got the better job.
 Unabashed in his new emperor’s clothes, he has already named his Prime Minister without consulting the new parliament.
-Former U.S. President Clinton, U.S. Ambassador Kenneth Merten, Haiti’s “special coordinator in the U.S. State Department” Thomas Adams, Honduran dictator Porfirio Lobo, and Haitian ex-dictator Jean-Claude Duvalier are among those to attend Martelly’s 4.5-million dollar inauguration this Saturday on the lawn outside of Haiti’s wrecked national palace.
+Former United States President Clinton, US Ambassador Kenneth Merten, Haiti’s “special coordinator in the US State Department” Thomas Adams, Honduran dictator Porfirio Lobo, and Haitian ex-dictator Jean-Claude Duvalier are among those to attend Martelly’s 4.5-million dollar inauguration on Saturday May 15, 2011 on the lawn outside of Haiti’s wrecked national palace.